SergTyapkin/js-models-validator/README.md

 # Models validator
 ![npm](https://img.shields.io/npm/dt/%40sergtyapkin%2Fmodels-validator)

-Models Validator for objects.
+Models Validator for Objects.
-For example, for JSON-parsed objects that comes from network.
+For example, for JSON-parsed Objects that received from network.

 ---
 ## Docs for models: